Jaredkwest/Foldomatic/README.md

 Instructions:

 this repository contains two header files:
-  FoldMotor
+  FoldStepper, FeedStepper

-  FeedMotor
+One should install this intor the arduino libraries in order to get the code to work properly.

-one should install this intor the arduino libraries in order to get the code to work properly.
+FoldStepper and FeedStepper are designed using the template blinkWithoutDelay and allows the mega to generated stepper pulses without using delays.